2017–18 UConn Huskies women's basketball team: Tulsa

 UConn hosted Tulsa at home.
 Although the Huskies were up by 15 points at the end of the first quarter, and had finished the quarter on a 16–0 run, coach Auriemma was so dissatisfied with the play of the team he replaced all the starters with five bench players to start the second quarter.
 Each team would score 16 points in the second quarter, the first time in 21 quarters against AAC opponents that UConn fails outscore the opposition.
 The starters returned at the beginning of the third quarter but were able to outscore Tulsa only by two points in that period.
 Tulsa cut the lead to 10 points with just over five minutes left.
-Although UConn finished the game with a run to win 78 – 60, Auriemma described the team effort as "the most disgraceful he's seen in the 32 years he has been coaching Connecticut".
+Although UConn finished the game with a run to win 78–60, Auriemma described the team effort as "the most disgraceful he's seen in the 32 years he has been coaching Connecticut".

 Temple

 UConn played Temple in Philadelphia in a game which featured Auriemma's former assistant, Tonya Cardoza, now head coach of the Temple Owls.
 Samuelson was unable to play due to an ankle injury, but that did not seem to slow down the Huskies, as Walker recorded a career-high 22 points and Nurse led all scorers with 24 points.
-The Owl's Mia Davis was noteworthy for scoring 19 points, but that was not close to enough, as UConn went on to win 113–57.
+The Owls' Mia Davis was noteworthy for scoring 19 points, but that was not close to enough, as UConn went on to win 113–57.
 UConn's coach Auriemma made a point of pulling aside Temple's Tanaya Atkinson and Davis for words of encouragement.

 Memphis

 UConn had several players nursing injuries as they visited Memphis, but they were unlikely to elicit any sympathy as the Tigers were only able to dress six players.
 The Huskies were too much for the Tigers with five players in double figures versus only one for the Tigers.
-Connecticut won easily 93 – 36.
+Connecticut won easily 93–36.